needle-mirror/com.unity.transport/Documentation~/samples-usage.md

 ## RelayPing

 This is re-write of the [Ping](#ping) sample mentioned above that uses the [Unity Relay Service](https://unity.com/products/relay) to connect players.
 The code demonstrates how to manipulate and pass custom [Network Settings](network-settings.md) to a network driver.

-## Soaker

-This sample produces a dense reliable stream of messages and can generate a report with some statistics about the connection.
-The code also illustrates more advanced techniques to manage concurrent jobs.